robotix/2020.robotix.in/_events/conquest.markdown

 Let's say there is still a minute left after covering 5 food and 5 wood resource.
 Then scoring will be done as:

- * +600 points for food
+ * +500 points for food
- * +1200 points for wood
+ * +1000 points for wood
  * +(360-300) x 10 = 600 points as time bonus

 Now since there is still a minute left, the bot can now go for a "second round" of collecting resources in which the bot can collect the previously collected resources at max once more.
-Now let's say the bot manages to collect further 2 wood resouces in that minute, then it will get
+Now let's say the bot manages to collect further 2 wood resources in that minute, then it will get

  * +400 points for wood

-Now the final score tally will be: `600 + 1200 + 600 + 400 = 2800`
+Now the final score tally will be: `500 + 1000 + 600 + 400 = 2500`

 **Case 2: Bot manages to cover 2 food and 3 wood and 6 minutes is over**